necrux/Brown-Bag/README.md

 # Brown-Bag
 A collection of scripts for performing various group troubleshooting exercises.
-This is intended to be used in conjunction with the RHEL troubleshooting cloud-init scripts; these scripts configure the LAMP stack, install WordPress, install Magento (sample data included), install Joomla, and they automatcially clone this repo.
+This is intended to be used in conjunction with the RHEL troubleshooting cloud-init scripts; these scripts configure the LAMP stack, install WordPress, install Magento (sample data included), install Joomla, and they automatically clone this repo.

 **HOW TO DEPLOY**